 Marketing and advertising are two terms that are often confused as being the same.
-This is because they share a goal of promoting a product or service to increase business performance.
+This is because they share the goal of promoting a product or service to increase business performance.
 However, despite their similarities, their differences are significant.
 If one platform is confused with another, businesses are not able to fully maximise their power in combination and instead, limit their ability to achieve their shared goal.

 You’re not alone in your confusion.
 These platforms are interchanged all the time.
 So, while this can come as bad news at first, if you educate yourself on the difference between marketing and advertising, you will be able to improve your business’s engagement in ways that other businesses have not yet realised.